The Auguries (Westworld): Plot summary

 Christina's roommate Maya takes her to a restaurant for a blind date, which ends poorly when the man inadvertently upsets Christina by commenting on her work.
 While walking home, Christina runs into Peter, who tries to physically assault her.
 Suddenly, a stranger pulls him off her and beats him while Christina watches before passing out.
 The next morning, Peter calls and tells her that he's ending his story, before jumping to his death in front of her apartment.

 Caleb is now married and living with his wife and young daughter, Frankie.
 Frankie adores her father, but also shows an interest in guns and violence, which horrifies Caleb's wife.
 She confronts him for not dealing with his PTSD and engaging with his war buddies in various conspiracy theories, which she sees as dangerous to both her husband and the social development of their daughter.
 While taking out the garbage, Caleb and Frankie are attacked by another host before Maeve stabs him from behind.
 Realizing that the war has begun again, Caleb has his friends keep watch over his family while he and Maeve depart to track down one of William's contacts.

 Christina is working on a new character's story when she notices a shattered potted plant on her balcony, indicating that someone was spying on her.
 On the balcony’s floor, there is a depiction of the infamous maze, but she seems to not react to it.
 In the streets below, a man resembling Teddy (James Marsden) looks up at her from the shadows.

-Production
+Music

-During the episode closing, a cover version of "Video Games" by Ramin Djawadi is played, and into the credit.
+A cover by Ramin Djawadi of the Lana Del Rey song "Video Games" plays into the credits at the end of the episode.